vikask1/Patient-Recorder/README.md

 # Patient-Recorder
-This project can be used to add new patient detail and search for an existing patient in computer of the hospitals
+This project can be used to add new patient detail and search for an existing patient in computers of the hospitals